ShenzheZhu/Boston-House-Pricing-Forecast/README.md

 ![field](https://badgen.net/badge/Field/MachineLearning/green?)

 ## What is this Project?
 - Boston House Price Forecast based on the scikit-learn library.
 It is very friendly for newbies to machine learning, easy to get started, and doesn't have a lot of dirty data to work with.
-The core problem of the project is to find potential relationships between feature values and target values in past data (experience), and use algorithms from different models to fit a function that best fits the house price trend and apply it to future predictions.
+The core goal of the project is to find potential relationships between feature values and target values in past experience (data), and use algorithms from different models to fit a function that best fits the house price trend and apply it to future predictions.

 <div align=center>
 <img src="https://github.com/FywOo02/Boston-House-Pricing-Forecast/blob/master/myplot.png">